KohiRai/Group3-CompProg2-A1101/README.md

 4. Press Desktop, Find Downloads or where you extracted the file, then find the file folder after press it or open it
 5. Lastly, you will see a file with a coffee icon press the Open Project.
 Now you can code and add some changes.

-After you have done your code, contribution and changes follow these (Safest way to Push, as Netbeans push and commit might not work):
+After you have done your code, contribution and changes follow these:
+Instructions:
+1. Go to github
+2. Press add file -> Add Files
+3. Press Choose files go to the file folder and drag all the files to the box then press x once dragged.
+4. Before Pressing commit changes you will be given an option either commit directly or create a new branch(Pull request)
+5. Choose Create a new branch and rename the branch with your name and press propose changes.
+6. Rename the title with what change you did or made
-Instructions(Upload, commit and create a pull request):
+7. Add a description about the change and press create pull request
-1. Open Git Bash once again
-2. As you have opened Git Bash
-3. Open your folder and find the file folder of the code you have done just like when you opened it via zip
-4. Once you see the folder open it, open it again
-5. Now you see files like .gitignore, nbproject, src
+8. Now you made your pull request and will be pending for merge to our official code